Dr-42/MedNotes/Surgery/Trauma/ThoracicInjury.md

 - Sternocleidomastoid
 	- Injury anterior to SCM - High likelihood of significant injury
 	- Injury posterior to SCM - Low chances of injury to major vascular and aerodigestive structures
-	- Penetrating injuries to posterior triangle - Possibel injury to
+	- Penetrating injuries to posterior triangle - Possibele injury to
 		- Cervical spine
 		- Cord
 ### Zones of Neck Injuries